Dennis-Bersenev/BasicPathTracer/README.md

 A basic path tracer implemented using C++, acknowledgments to Peter Shirley for providing the educational resources used for the project.

-A render of torus geometry using Sphere Marching algorithm.
+A render of torus geometry using Sphere Tracing algorithm.
 ![](../../blob/master/GuidedRayTracer/out/test_torus_new.png)

 A render of cube geometry using 12 stitched together triangles with Delaunay triangulation for hit detection.